 2. Too Much Entertainment

 Do you really need your iPad, computer, video games, DVDs, and a closet full of games?
 Probably not.
-If you are going to bring an entertainment, stick with two main items.
-If your iPad can double as a computer, map and e-reader, then choose it and forgot the additional laptop, GPS, and the set of paperback novels.
+If you are going to bring entertainment, stick with two main items.
+If your iPad can double as a computer, map, and e-reader, then choose it and forgot the additional laptop, GPS, and set of paperback novels.
 If you plan to play board games, bring your favorite instead of a series of games.
 When it comes to entertainment, less is more.

 TIP: Think small.
 Bring card games rather than board games, and MP3s rather than CDs.

 Bring clothes you can layer and mix and match for multiple days.
 You do not need a new outfit twice a day.
 Bring two pairs of shoes and no more.
 You probably won’t ever get out of your flip-flops or hiking shoes anyway.
 If you discover you’re cold, buy a souvenir sweatshirt.
 In addition, pare back on the beauty treatments.
 Bring the basics and make sure the family can share all the items.
 Believe it or not, baby shampoo works on all types of hair.
 Eliminate one of each and only bring what you need.
 Packing your RV is simple.
 Make a list and then cut it in half.

 TIP: The travel section at Walmart often sells pre-packed bags filled with everything you need.
 Shampoo, conditioner, toothbrush, toothpaste, deodorant, and wash cloth.
 All your toiletries in one easy-to-carry bag.